The Power of Place in Shaping Health, Well-being, and Social Connection

 Spaces of Connection.

-There is ample evidence of human civilization’s enduring need for communal gathering places, those places where people can come together for celebration, ritual, and the mundane.
+Humans have an enduring need for communal gathering places, those places where people can come together for celebration, ritual, and the mundane.
 Third places — places like cafes, parks, libraries — can help support social health.

 Featured In.